temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 # Decisions, Decisions
 ## The Art of Decision Making in Software Architectural Design

 Decision making is tough sometimes.
-You have lots of opinions from many sources including team members and self proclaimed experts on the internet (like me).
-You might ask "How do I filter all of that noise down so that I can make the correct decision or at least avoid the wrong decision?".
+You have lots of opinions from many sources including team members and self proclaimed experts (like me) on the internet.
+You might ask "How do I filter all of that noise down to something that I can use make the correct decision or at least avoid making the wrong decision?".

-Well I am here to tell you that the only really wrong decision is no decision.
+Well I am here to tell you that the only truly wrong decision is no decision.
 Often you are choosing between several 'correct' options where one may be a little more correct than the others depending on your situation.

 A classic example is the choice of IDE that your team will use.
 It is important that the tool set used by the team members is consistent so that wiki instructions for set up and use are common and not duplicated for each individual's environment.
 That being said the top 2 or 3 IDE's are pretty well equivelent in features and utility and the decision is probably not going to impact the project significantly.